rlugojr/sample-apps/example-elk-stack/README.md

 }
 ```

-Now that we have taken care of that, jump back to (where you probably
+Now that we have taken care of that, jump back to [where you probably
-were)[#deploy-the-first-application]
+were](#deploy-the-first-application)